observablehq/framework/examples/loader-canvas-to-png/src/index.md

 # Data loader to generate PNG from canvas

-Here’s a Node.js data loader that fetches creates a canvas map using d3, and then returns the map as a PNG file to standard out.
+Here’s a Node.js data loader that creates a canvas map using d3, and then returns the map as a PNG file to standard out.

 This pattern could be used to render maps that require with a large amount of data as lightweight static files.